Loading...

 Summer Research Program

-This program is designed for undergraduate or masters students who have computational or statistical skills and are interested in applying them to cancer research.
+Our summer research program is designed for undergraduate or masters students who have computational or statistical skills and are interested in applying them to cancer research.
 If you like the idea of writing code that uses real data from real patients to improve the way we diagnose and treat cancer, you might be a good fit!

 summer students